billy-yoyo/Planet-Ray-Tracer/README.md

 # Planet Ray Tracer

-This is a ray tracer rendering a height-mapped sphere using an implicit surface technique (as aposed to an explicit surface, i.e. creating a mesh).
+This is a ray tracer rendering a height-mapped sphere using an implicit surface technique (as opposed to an explicit surface, i.e. creating a mesh).
 It is dependancy-less, though not really for any good reason.

 ![Screenshot](img/screenshot.png)